 When we first met Reima in Berlin, we were not really sure what to think about this new trend in fitness tracking for children.
-You may have noticed that they are not the only firm to latch onto this new trend, but as a parent it does leave a weird taste in your mouth.
+You may have noticed that they are not the only firm to latch onto this new trend.
+As a parent it does leave a weird taste in your mouth.
 It also throws up a few questions.

 For me the biggest immediate question is of security.
 Everyone wants to know what is happening with their data and we know that despite the very best efforts, nothing online is 100% safe.
 So how would this data about our children and their activity be used?
 Are they being tracked?
 Analyzed?
 Followed?
 Dark shadows of fear start collecting, but thankfully I was able to get answers to these questions.
 No, there isn’t a sender or GPS and no, there isn’t data being sent all day long.
 Ok, I relaxed a little.
 Then the next question came for me: do we really need this?

-If you get the jackets which are specially made by Reima for the chip, then it is really easy to slot the chip into the special little pocket on the arm.
-The chip only „comes to life“ when the child moves around and then it registers this moving in terms of time and intensity i.e how much it is getting shaken around!
-The chip then synchronizes with the app on your phone to download its data whenever you have the chip near enough to the phone and also you remember to do it!
-We aim to do it each evening to settle my curiosity of how much my child is running around outside, but some days life gets in the way.
-It doesn’t matter though as you get all the data from the last days when you synchronize if you haven’t done so before.
+If you get the jackets which are specially made by Reima for the sensor, then it is really easy to slot the sensor into the special little pocket on the arm.
+The sensor only „comes to life“ when the child moves around and then it registers this moving in terms of time and intensity i.e how much it is getting shaken around!
+The sensor then synchronizes with the app on your phone to download its data whenever you have it near enough to the phone and also you remember to do it!
+We aim to do it each evening to settle my curiosity of how much my child is running around outside.
+You get all the data from the last days when you synchronize if you haven’t done so before.

-The Good – It survived the washing machine!
+It survived the washing machine!
 Twice!
 Yes, even if you remember a hundred times to take it out, there is always a hundred and first time when you forget, which I did on the day that my husband washed my daughter’s jacket on a hot wash, twice, because she had basically been rolling in mud.
-The chip was in the pocket of her ski jacket and it survived – it even registered the movement as exercise, which was fun.
-So now you know that the chip might survive really everything.
-The chip is small enough not to bother the children but not too small so it gets easily lost.
-Although the jacket with the special pocket and docking station is gorgeous and high quality, the chip can go into any pocket which was great in winter.
+The sensor was in the pocket of her jacket and it survived – it even registered the movement as exercise, which was fun.
+So now you know that the sensor might survive really everything.
+The sensor is small enough not to bother the children but not too small so it gets easily lost.
+Although the jacket with the special pocket and docking station is gorgeous and high quality, the sensor can go into any pocket which was great in winter.

 It also shows me how active my child is when she’s not with me: at school or out with relatives.
 I can make plans for us to go outside more if I see that she wasn’t out a lot in the week at school (she doesn’t always remember if she was outside for long each day!).